ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 - **Initiation**: Interim measures (temporary isolation, restriction, or separation) may be enacted immediately when a report is received.
 - **Review deadline**: Full independent review must be **initiated and documented within 14 days** of enactment; the initiating decision-maker must record the review start date and responsible reviewer in the auditable register.
-- **Extension**: Any extension beyond 14 days requires written justification, independent panel approval, and must be re-reviewed at least every 7 days until full review is complete.
-Maximum extension per interval: 7 days; total maximum extension before panel decision: 42 days.
+- **Extension rules**:
+  - Any single extension may last **up to 7 days**.
+  - Cumulative extensions may not exceed **42 days** without a formal panel decision.
+  - Each extension must be documented with timestamp, responsible person, and justification.
+  - Panel approval is required for all extensions beyond 14 days.
 - **Documentation**: Evidence relied upon, rationale for proportionality, and decisions must be logged with timestamps in an auditable register.

 ---

-## 3. Definition of Relapse
+## 3. Relapse Definition and Evidence

-- **Relapse** is a materially similar act or pattern that meets the policy's definition of **Unforgivable Harm**.
+- **Relapse**: A materially similar act or pattern that meets the policy’s definition of **Unforgivable Harm**.
 - **Operational evidence types** that may establish relapse include:
   1. Contemporaneous physical evidence
   2. Authenticated digital records
   3. Independent witness statements
   4. Medical or forensic reports
+- **Evidence threshold**: Normally at least **two independent evidence types** are required to initiate permanent escalation.
+- **Examples of sufficient combinations**:
+  - Physical evidence + authenticated digital record
+  - Authenticated digital record + medical/forensic report
+  - Two independent witness statements + one digital trace
-- **Evidence threshold**: At least **two independent evidence types** are required to initiate permanent escalation unless a **single incontrovertible evidence** exists.
-Examples of incontrovertible evidence: verified video recording, forensic DNA match, or authenticated system logs showing prohibited contact.
+- **Incontrovertible evidence exception**: Single, incontrovertible evidence (e.g., verified video of the act, forensic DNA match, authenticated system logs showing prohibited contact) may be sufficient.
 - **Interim containment extensions** beyond initial emergency isolation require documented justification and independent review within 7 days.

 ---